1-13, 1864.--Expedition from Memphis, Tenn., into Mississippi.

 Question.
 State your name, rank, and regiment; the

-length of time you have been in the service, and what position you occupied on
+length of time :you have been in the service, and the position you occupied on

 the late expedition under General Sturgis.